Thames Valley EMU Platform Extensions

-On the Thames Valley Electrical Multiple Unit (EMU) Platform Extensions project, HOCHTIEF delivered platform works at eleven stations along the Great Western Mainline, Thames Valley branch and Oxford branch lines to accommodate new longer EMU trains.
-We completed the works while the stations remained operational, minimising disruption to the travelling public.
+HOCHTIEF delivered platform extensions at eleven stations along the Great Western Mainline, Thames Valley branch and Oxford branch lines to accommodate new longer trains.
+The works were carried out at operational stations, with careful planning minimising disruption to the travelling public.

 - Platform works at 11 stations: Twyford, Reading West, Theale, Thatcham, Aldermaston, Tilehurst, Pangbourne, Goring & Streatley, Cholsey, Didcot Parkway and Radley

 - Re-gauging of existing platforms and associated surfacing and drainage